Exterior Property Maintenance

 Storage and Parking of Motor Vehicles

-It is unlawful to store an unlicensed, wrecked, abandoned, or dismantled motor vehicle outdoors on any residential premises.
+It is unlawful to store an unlicensed, wrecked, abandoned or dismantled motor vehicle outdoors on any residential premises.
 (One motor vehicle which is driven for only part of the year may be issued a six (6) month storage permit by the Technical Services Department.
-The owner must be able to demonstrate that the vehicle is road worthy, and must be covered by a fitted commercial cover.
-Please note that the plates must be surrendered to DMV before permit can be issued).
+The owner must be able to demonstrate that the vehicle is road worthy and must be covered by a fitted commercial cover.
+Please note that the license plates must be surrendered to New York State Department of Motor vehicles before permit can be issued.
 There are no restrictions on the garaging of any vehicles.

 One commercial vehicle of up to one (1) ton capacity may be parked at a residence.